krushndayshmookh/airchat-server/README.md

 #### Debug

-Note: Before running the development server, install the dependencies and build the files atleast once by running `yarn install && yarn build`
+Note: Before running the development server, install the dependencies and build the files atleast once by running `yarn install`

 Start the Gulp Watcher using `gulp dev`